 The Bottom Line

-Although acute dizziness is common and usually nothing serious, it is best to seek medical attention if the dizziness becomes persistent.
-Dizziness is not a disease unto itself; rather, it is a symptom of an underlying condition.
+Dizziness is when you feel you’re spinning or swaying after getting up too quickly or turning your head too fast.
+Although acute dizziness is common and usually nothing for you to worry about or think of it as a “serious condition,” it is best to seek medical attention if the dizziness becomes persistent.
+Dizziness is not a disease unto itself.
+Instead, it is a symptom of an underlying condition.

-If you are experiencing dizziness and vertigo, some home remedies and medications work effectively to reduce the feelings of lightheadedness, faintness and loss of balance.
-But to find what will work best for you, it should be clear what is causing your dizziness or vertigo.
-Once you identify the cause of your disequilibrium, finding a way to reduce the sensation is usually much more accessible.
+If you are experiencing dizziness and vertigo, some home remedies, chiropractic care, and exercises work effectively to reduce the feelings of light-headedness, faintness and loss of balance.
+But to find what will work best for you, you need to be clear on what is causing your dizziness or vertigo.
+Once you identify the cause of your disequilibrium, reducing the sensation of spinning or swaying is usually much more accessible.